chainer/chainer/chainerx/README.md

 ### Build the Python binding

-To install the `xchainer` Python package, run the following at the repository root:
+To install the `chainerx` Python package, run the following at the repository root:

 ```shell-session
 $ pip install .